yurtsevero/_JS50.7-split-landing-page/README.md

 # _JS50.7-split-landing-page
-# no javascript needed done with flex-box !
+# no javascript needed done with css and flex-grow !